Asian giant hornet: Sting

-Venom

-That stinger injects an especially potent venom that contains Mastoparan-M. Mastoparans are found in many bee and wasp venoms.
+The stinger of the Asian giant hornet is about 6 mm long.
+Their stinger injects an especially potent venom that contains Mastoparan-M. Mastoparans are found in many bee and wasp venoms.
 They are cytolytic peptides that can damage tissue by stimulating phospholipase action, in addition to its own phospholipase.
 Masato Ono, an entomologist at Tamagawa University, described the sensation of being stung as feeling "like a hot nail being driven into my leg".
 Besides using their stingers to inject venom, Asian giant hornets are apparently able to spray venom into a person's eyes under certain circumstances, with one report in 2020 from Japan of long-term damage, though the exact extent of actual visual impairment still remains unassessed.